pivotal/blog/content/post/recipe-for-successful-pair-programming.md

 </style>

+Pair programming isn't just putting two programmers in front of a computer!
+This recipe outlines the basic ingredients and some secret sauce for a successful, productive pairing session.

 {{< responsive-figure src="/images/recipe-for-successful-pair-programming/ayen-ybai-pairing.jpeg" class="center small" caption="The authors pairing on this blog post" >}}

-Pairing isn't just putting two programmers in front of a computer.
-This recipe outlines some basic ingredients and the secret sauce for a successful, productive pair programming session.

 ## Recipe